Soniakeat/ghibli-web/README.md

 # Project's name
 The World of Studio Ghibli

 ## Description
-Brief description of the project
 Presentation of the Ghibli animation films.
+To discover or rediscover at will the magical world of animated films by the talented Hayao Miyazaki.

 ## MVP (DOM - RESPONSIVE SITE)